Employer of Record

 Social Security in Estonia

-Employers operating in Estonia, including non-residents with a permanent establishment (PE) or employees in the country, are required to pay a social tax of 33% on certain payments made to individuals.
-This tax consists of 20% allocated for public pension insurance and 13% for public health insurance.
-There is no cap on the social tax that employers must pay, and it primarily applies to salaries, directors’ fees, service fees, and fringe benefits provided to individuals.
+Employers operating in Estonia, including non-residents with a permanent establishment (PE) or employees in the country, are generally required to pay social tax at 33% on taxable employment-related payments made to individuals.
+This tax consists of 20% allocated for pension insurance and 13% for health insurance.
+There is no general upper cap on employer social tax, but minimum social tax rules may apply in relevant cases.
 The tax is assessed on a monthly basis.

 Payroll in Estonia